mengistristen/openchess/README.md

 ### Game Type

-Despite the name, openchess actually supports playing any game that uses an 8x8 checkerboard.
+Despite the name, openchess actually supports playing any game that uses an 8x8 checkerboard (that we've implemented).
 Here's how you do it:

 -   #### Chess
 ```sh